Hot topics at JAX 2019: serverless, microservices, and cloud-native applications

 Our colleagues Simon Moser and Julian Skupnjak presented Project Eirini, a Kubernetes back end for Cloud Foundry.
 Not familiar with Eirini?
 This incubation project allows complete containerization and a Kubernetes-native version of Cloud Foundry.
 It offers an alternative orchestrator to Diego and simplifies the platform and making it easier to manage.
 This session included live Eirini demos on Kubernetes, following the code on its journey from your laptop to first-class deployments, pods, and services in your Kubernetes Cluster.

 So, what else did we do?
 Our team gave out promo codes for IBM Cloud.
 We believe it’s important for developers to be able to try out and test as much of our cloud platform as they can.
-Some JAX attendees were not aware that IBM has a free account available, which does not even require a credit card.

 The JAX organizers curated a varied program, filling the week with exciting activities.
 On Monday evening, there was a social event at a nearby vineyard, which offered speakers a casual environment to connect with attendees, and the friendly atmosphere sparked great conversations.
 On Wednesday, the annual JAX jogging event took place, and a large group sporting neon JAX T-shirts jogged together along the Rhein river.
 Beer and snacks were provided for refreshment afterward – it was a great bonding opportunity!